Clackamas Communty College: Computer Workshops

 Are orientations only held the first week of the term?

-No, orientations are available at the beginning of each lab session held during the first 7 weeks of each term.
+No, orientations are available 30 minutes prior to each lab session after the first week of the term.

-Why do I have to attend and orientation?
+Why do I have to attend an orientation?

 Even though our self-paced workshops are easy to use, you will get the maximum benefit if you understand the various tools available to you and how to use them.
 This is most efficiently done at an orientation.
 Records indicate that those who attend an orientation are significantly more successful in completing the course.